elasticspoon/personal_site/_posts/2025/01/30/2025-01-30-ci_overview.md

 The `Dockerfile` is nothing worth mentioning, it just sets up our application with whatever dependencies it needs (gems, node modules, etc).

-The scripts in `bin` as just basic bash scripts that represent the testing process or the linting process.
+The scripts in `bin` as just basic bash scripts that represent the testing process, linting process or whatever.
 For example:

 ```bash
 # bin/ci-lint